Vehicle Wrapping & Branding

-Full Wrapping A vinyl wrap covers your vehicle completely in an adhesive specialist vinyl material.
+Full Wrapping: Vinyl wrapping covers your vehicle completely in an adhesive specialist vinyl material.
 The wrap material is manufactured to allow it to bend and shape to the curves and contours of the vehicle and it has a super strong adhesive.
 Full Vinyl wrapping is best medium for vehicle advertising and safeguards the color and shape of the vehicle.

 Partial Wrapping: Partial Vinyl wrapping is cost effective solution for vehicle advertising.
 The designers use the vehicle's colour to blend in with the type of impact you want to make.
 The half wrap is a good solution if the budget is limited.